 6. Gaming Router

 Earlier, I talked about buying a wifi extender.
+A popular one amongst gamers is the Victony WiFi Repeater.
+Users reviews claim the connection is strong and you can game with no interruptions or buffering.
 But you can push the results of your extender even further if you invest in a good gaming router.

 Yes, gaming routers exist.